 Those of you who know me–and in about five words, the rest of you–know that I have a slight obsession with the comic Calvin and Hobbes.
 Ever since I was a kid I’ve been reading the strip religiously.
 If I could make a personalized version of those “Everything I Needed to Know in Life I Learned From…” posters, it would end with–you guessed it–Calvin and Hobbes.

 For the purposes of this column (and your sanity), I won’t get into the many lessons I’ve learned from my beloved comic.
 Instead, I’ll focus on the final lesson, from the final strip, published 17 years ago on December 31, 1995 when I was a wee 6-year-old.
-For 10 years, Bill Watterson had brought joy and laughter into millions of homes through 2,500 separate newspapers that printed the adventures of Calvin and his Tiger friend each day; and when he chose to sign off, he left us with the comic strip below.
+For 10 years, Bill Watterson had brought joy and laughter into millions of homes through 2,500 separate newspapers that printed the adventures of Calvin and his Tiger friend each day; and when he chose to sign off, he left us with this comic strip.

 For those of us who loved Calvin and Hobbes, reading that last strip can still bring tears to our eyes.
 It signifies hope, it signifies change, and it signifies a new beginning (I’m starting to think President Obama stole a page out of Watterson’s playbook)–all of those wonderful things that come with each passing year on January 1.
 It’s a time when we get to leave the past year–often full of troubles, failures and doubts–behind, and move as optimistically as we can manage into the next twelve months of our lives.